-As a result of our significant research and development expenditures and the lack of any approved products to generate product sales revenue, we have not been profitable and have generated operating losses since we were incorporated in October 2005.
-We have funded our operations through March 31, 2011 principally with debt and equity financing, including raising approximately \$15.7 million in our initial public offering, which closed on December 22, 2010, and approximately \$2.4 million upon the exercise on January 7, 2011 of the over-allotment option granted to the underwriters of our initial public offering.
+As a result of our significant research and development expenditures and the lack of any FDA-approved products to generate product sales revenue, we have not been profitable and have generated operating losses since we were incorporated in October 2005.
+We have funded our operations through June 30, 2011 principally with debt and equity financing, including raising approximately \$15.2 million in net proceeds in our initial public offering, which closed on December 22, 2010, and approximately \$2.4 million in net proceeds upon the exercise on January 7, 2011 of the over-allotment option granted to the underwriters of our initial public offering.
 In connection with the initial public offering, all of the convertible notes, and accrued interest thereon converted into an aggregate of 3,334,085 shares of common stock.